Azure/FTALive-Sessions/content/DataAnalytics/splitofdata1.md

 ![Data Hierarchy](/images/DataHeirarchyOLTPtoOLAP.png)

-In the next page we shall see the change in trend from ETL to ELT with advent of Big Data
+In the next page we shall see the change in trend from **ETL to ELT** with the advent of Big Data

 ## Additional Information